 Sometimes seen with a "526" after my name.

-The 11th GroverIt also would cover cases where the phrase in question always was meaningful.
+Think of the mooks!It also would cover cases where the phrase in question always was meaningful.
 If you note Meaningful Echo, the first version of the phrase is specifically not meaningful.

 Ravenous SophovoreGiven the amount of misuse here, I'm going to bump rather than clock this.
 This really could use action.
 I concur with a trope transplant.
 Let's get a crowner and make it official.